 I wanted to give more character to my plushies, so I got myself an embroidery machine.
-And with that, I started making "My Littie Pony" style plushies; those really got me hooked.
+And with that, I started making "My Little Pony" style plushies; those really got me hooked.

-So far I've made well over 50+ custom plushies of all kinds, in all shapes and sizes ^_^
+So far I've made well over a hundred custom plushies of all kinds, in all shapes and sizes ^_^

 How did you learn to make plushies?

-I had some basic experience with a sewing machine when I started.
+I had some basic experience with a sewing machine when I started (-thanks mom!).
 I learned a lot from looking at other patterns, mainly the ones from Valleyviolet.
 I've looked up various youtube videos, for example on how to do a proper invisible ladder stitch to close the plush from the outside.

 Can you help me make my own plushies?

 Feel free to message me on my social media accounts with questions, I'd be happy to answer.

 To get you started, have a look at existing patterns and tutorials - there are a lot of them out there.
 Google, Youtube, Pinterest and DeviantArt are your friends when it comes to finding free patterns and tutorials.
 It also helps to buy a good, well documented pattern, for example on Etsy.
 If you want to make pony plushies, I highly recommend Valleyviolet's patterns.